 1- Not having the willpower to even get out of bed, get dressed and head over to my home gym which is downstairs.

-2- While at the home gym ready to begin my workout, after the first 5 minutes go by I realize I still have like 40 minutes left to go so I talk my self out of it and just quit or feel the temptation to quit, which eventually leads to quitting.
+2- While at the home gym ready to begin my workout, after the first 5 minutes go by I realize I still have like 40 minutes left to go so I talk my self out of it and just quit or feel the temptation to quit, and then feel guilty afterwards.
 It is more of a mental game than a physical one, ironically!

 This can apply to other good and bad habits, not just working out at the gym.
 Another good habit that you might want to develop is to have an organized room or office.
 If you are currently a mess you can start out by simply putting 1 item where it belongs, and then call it a day for that task, that way you will always have that task and should automatically feel the urge to put 2 items and more where they belong.
+You have to make sure you repeat the same easy task every single day/week at the same time, so it becomes a habit.
 We might not be feeling at our best at points of the day (say at around 8PM after coming back from work), so going into the gym thinking to do an hour long workout may be stressful for some, 5 minutes of workout in your own living room sounds more doable.
 The initial resistance that we feel to begin a task is the main barrier to getting things done, once past that it is just one less step to take.
-Just remember it has to be a stupidly small task, the moment you start feeling some resistance you take it even slower.
+Just remember it has to be a stupidly small task, the moment you start feeling some resistance you take it even lower.
 Remember, you cannot fail, every day is a win, naturally we will begin to expand our comfort zone!
 You will automatically (and without noticing) begin to develop new habits that will stick for good.
 Do not set daily goals that you could fail at, even if there is a tiny chance of failing, you scale down and make sure there is no way you can fail at it.

 Also remember to reward yourself.
 The reward from reading a book is to become smarter in the long run and develop a reading habit that will open us many doors, the reward from working out is getting to that physical body you have always wanted, however these and other similar goals can take time to achieve, which is why it is also important to treat yourselves with immediate rewards as well, it could be a SMALL SNACK (as long as you do not use this reward all the time), watching a movie, turning on the TV (I use negative visualization and try to stop these daily luxuries that a lot of us have such as watching TV so I can use them as rewards), watching funny videos online and so on.
 Rewards are important because subconsciously we are creating an incentive for our habit formation, which makes it even more likely that resistance will be minimal.
 I encourage you to experiment with rewards, me personally I have not used them all that much, it is the concept of the small habit itself that has helped me the most out of the course.